nollstead/Green-Bean/examples/Nextion/README.md

 ## Importing the nextion libraries

-To easily communicate with the Nextion we'vRe included a simple library.
-Here we'll import that library into your main code.
+To easily communicate with the Nextion we've included a simple library.
+Here you'll import that library into your main code.

 - Download the [nextion.c](/examples/Nextion/nextion.c) and [nextion.h](/examples/Nextion/nextion.h) files to your computer.
 - Open nextion.c in a text editor and copy the contents to the clipboard